Support with Business Rates, grants and additional help

-- Increased business rates retail discount to 100% for businesses with no threshold on rateable value - expanded to leisure and hospitality sectors.
+The Business Rates Retail Discount has increased to 100% for businesses with no threshold on rateable value.
+It has also expanded to include leisure and hospitality sectors.
 All eligible businesses in retail, hospitality and leisure sectors won’t pay business rates for 12 months from 1 April 2020.

 - If your last business rates demand had retail relief on it, and your 2020/21 recent demand shows that you need to pay the balance or 50% of the annual bill, this has now changed and you do not need to pay the first instalment in April.

 - We’ll update your account and re-send the 2020/21 bill showing a zero balance to pay if you are eligible.
 We hope to do this before the May instalment.